 Becky is a retired elementary school teacher in Asheville, NC.
 She is a new grandmother to a future Keewaydin camper.
 At camp, she will assist with tutoring.
 She is looking forward to being back at camp and hiking on Mt.
 Moosalamoo!

-Steve Patch- 40th, Caretaker of Mt.
-Moosalamoo and Paddling Specialist (1st half)
+Steve Patch- 42st, Caretaker of Mt.
+Moosalamoo and Paddling Specialist

 Steve will manage the trails on Mt.
 Moosalamoo, as well as teach canoeing and whitewater paddling.
-In the off-season, he is a math professor at UNC, Asheville.
+In the off-season, he is a recently retired math professor from UNC Asheville.
 He will be joined at camp by his wife, Becky.

-Anne is back for the whole summer, sharing the Head Nurse role with Terry Stevens.
-She is married to Lee Randlett, Director of Facilities, and is mom to Charlie and Julia, both past Verendrye trippers.
-In her free time she enjoys silversmithing, gardening and fishing with Lee.
+Anne is back to help at the McPhee Dispensary.
+She is married to Lee Randlett, Director of Facilities, and is mom to Charlie and camp nurse, Julia Cluss, both past Verendrye trippers.
+In her free time, she enjoys silversmithing, gardening and fishing with Lee.

 Working with the York House crew, Lee brings a wealth of construction related experiences as Director of Facilities to the Keewaydin Foundation.
 He and his crew are responsible for the buildings and grounds at both Keewaydin and Songadeewin!
 The great condition of our camps is a testament to the dedication of Lee and his crew.
 Outside of camp (and sometimes at camp), Lee is an avid tennis player and fisherman.